thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 ![image](/images/user-guide/rule-engine-2-0/tutorials/getting-started/create-device.png)

-For posting device telemetry we will use Rest API ([link](/docs/reference/http-api/#telemetry-upload-api)).
-For this we will need to copy device access token from then device **Thermostat Home**.
+For posting device telemetry we will use [Rest API](/docs/reference/http-api/#telemetry-upload-api).
+For this we will need to copy device access token from the device **Thermostat Home**.

 ![image](/images/user-guide/rule-engine-2-0/tutorials/getting-started/copy-access-token.png)